What is the Institutional Review Board (IRB)?

 Study participants must be given a copy of the consent to be used as a reference document and to reinforce their understanding of the study.
 Regulations require that the consent document must be in language understandable to the participant.
 When the prospective participant is fluent in English, the consent document should be in English.
 However, when the participant is non‐English‐speaking, the PI should submit a translated consent form for IRB review along with a certification from the translator that the English and non‐English versions are the same.
 While a translator may be used to facilitate conversation with the participant, routine ad hoc translation of the consent document may not be substituted for a written translation.

-Illiterate persons may have the consent form read to them and "make their mark."
+Illiterate persons may have the consent form read to them in full and "make their mark."
 Regulations require a signature of a witness to the consent process and signature of the person conducting the consent interview.
 Investigators should not enroll participants who may not truly understand what they have agreed to do.

 You will be out of compliance with Federal requirements for human subject research.
 This can result in Federal or CMU actions that will prevent you from conducting human subject research, will jeopardize the CMU human research certification and federal funding.
-Any humand subject research conducted without IRB approval should be reported to the CMU IRB as soon as it is identified.
+Any human subject research conducted without IRB approval should be reported to the CMU IRB as soon as it is identified.